gartonq/MetaForensic-Explorer/README.md

-<h1>File Metadata Viewer Documentation</h1>
+<h1>MetaForensic Explorer Documentation</h1>

 <h2>Introduction</h2>

-<p>The File Metadata Viewer is a graphical user interface (GUI) application built in Python using the Tkinter library.
+<p>The MetaForensic Explorer is a graphical user interface (GUI) application built in Python using the Tkinter library.
 It provides a user-friendly way to view metadata information for files in a specified directory.
 The program works on both Windows and Linux platform </p>

 <h2>Installation</h2>